pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - 64-bit VM for Windows as a technical preview
 - Introduction of a modular implementation of Stateful traits (see user documentation [here](https://github.com/pharo-open-documentation/pharo-wiki/blob/master/General/Traits.md))
 - Replacement of `Nautilus` by [Calypso System Browser](https://github.com/pharo-ide/Calypso)
-- A complete new version of [Iceberg](https://github.com/pharo-vcs/Iceberg) with a new interface more user-friendly
+- A complete new version of [Iceberg](https://github.com/pharo-vcs/Iceberg) with a new, more user-friendly interface
 - Migration of `Streams` to the `Zinc streams` implementation that is more modular and modern

 # All issues